martinanderson/martinanderson/README.md

 - 💞️ Please contact me if you think that I can be a useful member in your team.
 - 📫 Best way to reach me is by e-mail martin@all-tec.ee

 ### I'm exited to hear from you.
-Let's do amazing things together!
+Let's build amazing things together!
 ### Have a beautiful day :)

 <!--